Thai Alphabet Chart: All 44 Consonants & 3 Classes

 - Are some consonants more important than others?

 - Yes.
 The "high-frequency 7" — ก, ข, ค, ง, จ, ช, ด — appear in the majority of common Thai words.
-Once you can decode these, real-world text starts to make sense.
+Once you can read these, real-world text starts to make sense.

 - Where can I learn to actually read Thai, not just identify the characters?

-- The Jam Kham Read Thai course teaches the alphabet plus the tone rules, vowel system, and decoding skill — the path from "I know what these letters are" to "I can read this menu."
-Phases 1–3 are free.
+- The Jam Kham Read Thai course teaches the alphabet plus the tone rules, vowel system, and reading skill — the path from "I know what these letters are" to "I can read this menu."
+Modules 1–3 are free.

 Continue Learning